-If you're trying to get rid of tires in a dumpster rental, you need to collaborate with the local Dumpster Consultant on how to do so properly.
+If you're trying to get rid of used tires in a dumpster rental, you need to collaborate with the local Dumpster Consultant on how to do so properly.

-Residential customers should give their local Dumpster Consultants fair warning ahead of time if they have tires they want to recycle.
-They’ll arrange an agreement with the customer to put the tires in the dumpster last for a small recycling fee.
+Residential customers should give their local Dumpster Consultants fair warning ahead of time if tire disposal is part of their project.
+Our Dumpster Consultants will tell you exactly what to do with old tires.
+They’ll arrange an agreement with the customer to put the used tires in the dumpster last for a small recycling fee.
 It's easier on all parties and a necessity that the tires go on top of the other debris and waste you're disposing.

 More than half of states do not allow people to leave tires at landfills.
 They take up a lot of space, don’t break down easily and contain components that pose ecological problems.
 Tires can also trap methane gases, which can damage landfill liners meant to prevent the area from polluting local water sources.

-If you decide not to put the tires in a dumpster rental, you're probably asking, what can I do with these old tires?
+If you decide not to put the used tires in a dumpster rental, you're probably asking, what can I do with these old tires?

-There are a few other options.
+There are a few other options for your tire disposal.

 Americans wear out about 290 million tires a year, and they recycle 233 million of them, according to the U.S. Environmental Protection Agency (EPA).
 But what can your recycled tires become?